top of page

 “I hope that we all in this room can envision a future that's cancer-free,” says Cancer Vaccine Institute Executive Director Dr. Kiran Dhillon. “[A future] largely in part to what vaccines can do.”

-Cancer Vaccine Institute Founder and Director Dr. Nora Disis and Dr. Kiran Dhillon were speakers at the National Vaccine Advisory Committee (NVAC) Meeting, organized by the U.S. Department of Health and Human Services.
+Cancer Vaccine Institute Founder and Director Dr. Nora Disis and Dr. Dhillon were speakers at the National Vaccine Advisory Committee (NVAC) Meeting, organized by the U.S. Department of Health and Human Services.
 Joined by Kristen Dahlgren of the Cancer Vaccine Coalition, Dr. Disis and Dr. Dhillon presented the latest work and advancements in cancer vaccines at the CVI and other institutions.

 “We’re at a tipping point for cancer vaccines,” Dr. Disis said.
 Cancer vaccines are one of the most rapidly growing clinical trials today, she said, adding that the scientific community has advanced its understanding of cancer immunology to the extent of creating precision vaccines for particular cancers.